-performance of scripted material.
+PREFORMING ARTS PFA 108 ACTING I 3(3-0) Normally Offered: F, SP Acting I will focus on improvisation, creative dramatics and basic acting skills.
+PFA 110 ACTING II 3(3-0) Normally Offered: F, SP Acting II continues to develop improvisational and creative dramatic skills for more complex performance situations.
+In addition, Acting II will introduce students to scene study utilizing Stanislavski techniques for performance of scripted material.
 Prerequisite: PFA 108.

-PFA 203 DANCE III PFA 204 DANCE IV Normally Offered: On Demand This course is designed for the student of dance who has had extensive experience in the field before attending college.
+PFA 203 DANCE III Prerequisite: PFA 102 or instructor permission.
+PFA 204 DANCE IV This course is designed for the student of dance who has had extensive experience in the field before attending college.
 Jazz, ballet and modern technique will be covered along with an introduction to the art of choreography.
 This is meant to be a continuation of Dance III.
 Prerequisite: PFA 203 or instructor permission.
-PFA 211 ACTING III3(3-0) Normally Offered: F, SP Acting III will focus on developing audition techniques, script analysis and advanced character analysis utilizing the Stanislavski technique.
-Prerequisite: PFA 110.
-PFA 212 ACTING IV3(3-0) Normally Offered: F, SP Acting IV will focus on advanced performance activity and character analysis and development utilizing the Stanislavski point of view.
-Acting IV will concentrate on preparing students for continued studies in theatre at the university level.
-Prerequisite: PFA 211.
-PHILOSOPHY PHL 125 LANGUAGE AND REASON3(3-0) Normally Offered: F, SP Develops the student's problem solving and thinking skills and enhances the student's understanding of the relationship between language and thinking.
-Topics covered include, but are not limited to, critical thinking, verbal reasoning, analogical thinking, pattern recognition, mathematical thinking, etc. Emphasis is on the development of specific skills that are necessary for the student to effectively read and process information in a critical way.
-Develops the student's problem solving and thinking skills and enhances the student's understanding of the relationship between language and thinking.
-Topics covered include, but are not limited to, critical thinking, verbal reasoning, analogical thinking, pattern recognition, mathematical thinking, etc. Emphasis is on the development of specific skills that are necessary for the student to effectively read and process information Develops the student's problem solving and thinking skills and enhances the student's understanding of the relationship between language and thinking.
-Topics covered include, but are not limited to, critical thinking, verbal reasoning, analogical thinking, pattern recognition, mathematical thinking, etc. Emphasis is on the development of specific skills that are necessary for the student to effectively read and process information in a critical way.
-PHL 225 PHILOSOPHY Develops the student's problem solving and thinking skills and enhances the student's understanding of the relationship between language and thinking.
-Topics covered include, but are not limited to, critical thinking, verbal reasoning, analogical thinking, pattern recognition, mathematical thinking, etc. Emphasis is on the development of specific skills that are necessary for the student to effectively read and process information in a critical way.
-PHL 225 PHILOSOPHY Develops the student's problem solving and thinking skills and enhances the student's understanding of the relationship between language and thinking.
-Topics covered include, but are not limited to, critical thinking, verbal reasoning, analogical thinking, pattern recognition, mathematical thinking, etc. Emphasis is on the development of specific skills that are necessary for the student to effectively read and process information in a critical way.
-PHL 225 PHILOSOPHY Develops the student's problem solving and thinking skills and enhances the student's understanding of the relationship between language and thinking.
-Topics covered include, but are not limited to, critical thinking, verbal reasoning, analogical thinking, pattern recognition, mathematical thinking, etc. Emphasis is on the development of specific skills that are necessary for the student to effectively read and process information in a critical way.
+PFA 211ACTING III3(3-0)Normally Offered: F, SPActing III will focus on developing audition techniques, script analysis and advanced character analysis utilizing the Stanislavski technique.Prerequisite: PFA 110.
+PFA 212ACTING IV3(3-0)Normally Offered: F, SPActing IV will focus on advanced performance activity and character analysis and development utilizing the Stanislavski point of view.
+Acting IV will concentrate on preparing students for continued studies in theatre at the university level.Prerequisite: PFA 211.
+PHILOSOPHY PHL 125 LANGUAGE AND REASON 3(3-0) Normally Offered: F, SP Develops the student's problem solving and critical thinking skills and enhances the student's understanding of the relationship between language and thinking.
+Topics covered include, but are not limited to, critical thinking, verbal reasoning, analogical thinking, pattern recognition, mathematical thinking, and more.
+Emphasis is on the development of specific skills that are necessary for the student to effectively read and process information in a critical way.
 PHL 225 PHILOSOPHY

+Normally Offered: F, SP, SU Surveys some of the main problems of philosophy and the ideas of great thinkers from ancient times to the present.